intel/vscode-oneapi-gdb-debug/README.md

 ## GDB with GPU Debug Support for Intel(R) oneAPI Toolkits

-An extension to expose additional features of GPU debugging with GDB for Intel(R) oneAPI.
+This extension for Visual Studio Code (VS Code) enables additional features of GPU debugging with GDB for Intel® oneAPI toolkits.

 - [eventual additional tool] description